todistantlands/todistantlands.github.io/ai-account.md

 ---
 layout: page
-title: "On the Use of AI in my Review of <i>The Isle of the Bleeding Ghost</i>"
+title: On the Use of AI in my Review of _The Isle of the Bleeding Ghost_
 permalink: /pages/bleeding-ghost-ai
 share: true
 ---